AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/AllInternalElementsWithInternalLinks.md

 IQuery.AllInternalElementsWithInternalLinks Method
 ==================================================
-AutomationML 2.1 APIReturns all InternalElements which are descendants of the provided CAEX object with InternalLinks.
+Returns all InternalElements which are descendants of the provided CAEX object with InternalLinks.
 These elements are the owners of the InternalLink objects.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)